Lindley Naismith: Awards and honours

 In 2017, Naismith won the Munro Diversity Award at the Architecture + Women NZ Dulux Awards.
+The NZIA recognised Naismith as a Distinguished Fellow in November 2025.

 Twin House

 In 2009, Aimer and Naismith designed and built identical townhouses, with shared common areas, in Newmarket for themselves and their extended families to live in.
 Dubbed "a social experiment", the design allowed for experimentation of community, intensification, and intergenerational living.